dayvd100/upload_videos_fastapi/README.md

 ## In this API you can upload files and add a description

 ### this is a cool api that you can upload and watch the videos with description

+## How can you run it?

+- """python -m venv venv"""
+- """. venv/bin/activate"""
+- """pip install -r requirements.txt"""